Overview of Investment Banking in Hong Kong

 Second, there’s an overlap between private banking and investment banking in Hong Kong.

-As a result, all investment banks try their heart out to win even private banking clients.
-The main purpose of these investment banks is to create a cluster of super-wealthy people and create an investor-pool to get assisted now and in near future.
+As a result, all investment banks try their hearts out to win even private banking clients.
+The main purpose of these investment banks is to create a cluster of super-wealthy people and create an investor-pool to get assisted now and in the near future.

 There are 3 top industries in Hong Kong that investment banks deal with – natural resources, real estate and construction (which are also called as “infrastructure”), and diversified consumer products.

 In the near past, IPO deals were given prominence.
 Because many companies in China were going public and they needed assistance to get things done.
 But things have been changing for the better.
 And along with IPO deals, investment banks in Hong Kong have been closing M&A deals, and DCM (Debt Capital Market) has been on a rise.

 If we look at the process of closing deals in DCM, ECM, or M&A, there isn’t much difference.
 But if you talk about due diligence, in Hong Kong it is huge.
 Due diligence is valued even more than the US and Europe.

 For example, if any bank decides to do a deal with a company, first there will be a first-round of diligence where the management team, their decision-making process, the recruitment, CEO’s decisions and how they affected the company are thoroughly checked.
 But that’s not all.
 There would be a second round of due diligence even if no discrepancies were being found in the first place.

 As you can see that investment banking in Hong Kong has been evolving, we can top-down a few main services investment banks in Hong Kong offers.
 Let’s have a look –

 Debt Primary Market services:

 As Basel III was implemented, banks aren’t able to provide balance sheet funding and more expensive.
 As a result, debt capital market and securitization have been on a rise.
 In the debt primary market, these services are being offered –